codelingo/docs/docs/getting-started.md

 <!-- TODO: add commands to discover and install CLAIR -->

-To run the project Tenets against your repository locally, run `review` commmand:
+To run the project Tenets against your repository locally, run `review` command:
 ```bash
 $ lingo review
 ```